Let’s talk about getting the shopping done!

 Tesco 0800 9177359

-Try https://shoppingslot.co.uk - enter your postcode to see slots across multiple supermarkets
+Try entering your postcode to see slots across multiple supermarkets

-Just over 2 weeks ago I wrote about the difficulties that carers were having getting their shopping and what the supermarkets were doing that might help (in this blog).
+Just over two weeks ago I wrote about the difficulties that carers were having getting their shopping and what the supermarkets were doing that might help.
 At the time I did hope things would get easier and clearer and that supermarkets would have included carers of vulnerable people very clearly in their messaging.
 It is all still a bit unclear.

 I recognise that there is other support available but maintaining our independence is really valuable too.
 Some of you have cracked it and been able to get through to customer care helplines, signed up for special slots or just been patient enough to keep trying.
 Others have stepped out during the shopping hours for vulnerable people and shown your carers card, carers allowance letter or other form of proof.